com-480-data-visualization/data-visualization-project-2021-kcs/README.md

 Spotify showcase a broad panel of the works done through their API.
 It was a great source of inspiration as well as a big challenge in order to propose something original.
 A non exhaustive list of interesting projects and visualization with Spotify data can be found here : https://developer.spotify.com/community/showcase/.

 It is difficult to bring something new to all that has already been done but we believe that taking a playlist oriented approach is both meaningful and original.
 As a matter of fact, our visualization will take place on a website which brings a dimension of interaction with the user.
 Our approach will privilege user interaction with interactive visualizations, it will focus on visually revealing playlists features, possible links between playlists or what makes them different.
 The user will be able to navigate by himself through the data to visualize what he wants.
-It will be all the more insightful if the user connects to Spotify through the Website to visualize his own playlists.

 ## Milestone 2 (7th May, 5pm)